Wirtos/utf8c/README.md

 ### char *utf8_vmvstrcat(size_t n_strings, ...);
 Variadically concatenates `n_strings` strings together by `m`o`v`ing them to the new string.
-Input strings **MUST** be dynamically allocated **only**, SEGFAULT otherwise.\
+Input strings **MUST** be dynamically allocated **only**, SEGFAULT otherwise.<br/>
-Input strings are **no longer valid** and can't be used after passing them to the function, even if function fails.\
+Input strings are **no longer valid** and can't be used after passing them to the function, even if function fails.<br/>
-Fallthrough: if any string is NULL, returns NULL.\
+Fallthrough: if any string is NULL, returns NULL.<br/>
 Must be freed manually with `free`.
 ```c
 char *str1 = utf8_strcpy("тест"), *str2 = utf8_join("test", "-"), *str3 = utf8_strcat(" con", "cat"); /* Dynamically allocate two strings*/